newrelic/nri-memcached/README.md

 $ make
 ```

-* The command above will execute tests for the Memcached integration and build an executable file called `nr-memcached` in the `bin` directory
+* The command above will execute tests for the Memcached integration and build an executable file called `nri-memcached` in the `bin` directory
 ```
-$ ./bin/nr-memcached --help
+$ ./bin/nri-memcached --help
 ```

 For managing external dependencies, the [govendor tool](https://github.com/kardianos/govendor) is used.
 It is required to lock all external dependencies to a specific version (if possible) in the vendor directory.